FK Pobeda (1941–2010): History

 The period of the 1990s, after an independence of Macedonia, didn't bring much excitement for the Pobeda's fans and they had to wait for better times.
 The beginning of the 2000s was a good sign and the long period of waiting was over.
 In 2002 it was time to win the Macedonian Football Cup for the first and only time.
 Two years later the club was won the champions title in 2004 for the first time since of the Macedonia's independence.
 They didn't wait for long to win their second, 3 years later in 2007 Pobeda was champion again and for the last time.
 Also, Pobeda has represented Macedonia for ten times in the European Football Cups.
 On March 27, 2009, UEFA, the governing body of football in Europe, charged FK Pobeda over match fixing allegations relating to a Champions League qualifying match against FC Pyunik of Armenia in 2004 They were subsequently found guilty and banned from UEFA competitions for eight years.
 The next season in which they will be eligible to compete is 2017–18.
-In April 2017, their suspension was expired and Pobeda will be returning to the Macedonian leagues soon.
+In April 2017, their suspension was expired.

 A successor club which claims rights to Pobeda's honours and records was established in 2010 under the name Viktorija, later renamed to Pobeda Junior and then to the name of the original club.
 However, they are not legally considered to be successors to the original Pobeda and the two clubs' track records and honours are kept separate by the Football Federation of Macedonia.